madanyc/workfront-learn.en/help/manage-work/projects/change-the-project-status.md

 ---
-title: Change project status
+title: Change the project status
 description: Learn how to change the status of a project in [!UICONTROL Adobe Workfront] to indicate that work is complete.
 kt: 10127
 exl-id: e32f89f0-9b02-42e8-85b4-57fe461b1c36
 ---
-# Change project status
+# Change the project status

 One of the final [!DNL Workfront] steps for closing out a project is changing the status to Complete.
 Status does two main things in [!DNL Workfront]: